 1. Check your Wi-Fi settings

 By default, we habitually do not check our Wi-Fi settings unless any annoyance takes place, even then we often overlook to check our Wi-Fi settings.
-Therefore, before you do anything and notice your internet is not working as smooth as it used to, go to your Wi-Fi settings and make sure if everything is rightly put and there isn’t any restriction or condition which is affecting the performance.
+Therefore, before you do anything and notice your internet is not working as smooth as it used to, go to your Wi-Fi settings and make sure if everything is rightly put and there isn’t any restriction or condition that is affecting the performance.
 If you do not find any issue with that, take some expert help and then take the rest of the steps.

 2. Test your internet speed